MorrellLAB/Deleterious_GP/Data/README.md

 - Population_Schematic.pdf
     - A sketch of the history of the population being studied.
 Hand-drawn by Tyler Tiede.
 May be re-drawn in OmniGraffle eventually.
+- Population_Schematic_OG.pdf
+    - The same as above, but re-drawn in Omnigraffle.